GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 `yarn add {package-name}` / `npm install --save {package-name}`.

-To install package in flutter follow these steps:
+To install a package in flutter follow these steps:

 * Add package name and version to your package's `pubspec.yaml` dependencies.
-* Install package from command line by running `flutter packages get`.
+* Install package from the command line by running `flutter packages get`.
-* Import the package in your code.
+* Import the package into your code.

 You can find the Flutter packages [here](https://pub.dartlang.org/flutter/packages) and compare them based on their scores.